What are collagenous colitis and lymphocytic colitis?

 Inflammatory bowel disease is the general name for diseases that cause inflammation in the intestines, most often referring to Crohn’s disease and ulcerative colitis.
 Collagenous colitis and lymphocytic colitis are two other types of bowel inflammation that affect the colon.
 The colon is a tube-shaped organ that runs from the first part of the large bowel to the rectum.
 Solid waste, or stool, moves through the colon to be eliminated.
 Collagenous colitis and lymphocytic colitis are not related to Crohn's disease or ulcerative colitis, which are more severe forms of inflammatory bowel disease.

 Collagenous colitis and lymphocytic colitis are also called microscopic colitis.
 Microscopic colitis means there is no sign of inflammation on the surface of the colon when viewed with a colonoscopy or flexible sigmoidoscopy two tests that let a doctor look inside your large intestine.
 Because the inflammation isn’t visible, a biopsy is necessary to make a diagnosis.
 A doctor performs a biopsy by removing a small piece of tissue from the lining of the intestine during a colonoscopy or flexible sigmoidoscopy.

 What are the symptoms?

-The symptoms of collagenous colitis and lymphocytic colitis are the same—chronic, watery, non-bloody diarrhoea.
+The symptoms of collagenous colitis and lymphocytic colitis are the same—chronic, watery, non-bloody diarrhea.
 Abdominal pain or cramps may also be present.
-People with collagenous colitis and lymphocytic colitis may suffer from ongoing diarrhoea while others have times when they are symptom free.
+People with collagenous colitis and lymphocytic colitis may suffer from ongoing diarrhea while others have times when they are symptom free.